Profiling Worker CPU Usage with the Chrome Performance Tab

 } finally {

-// Explicit cleanup: clear marks to prevent memory bloat in long-lived workers
+// Explicit cleanup: prevent memory accumulation in long-lived workers

 performance.clearMarks(startMark);